 1. Broaden your search to more affordable areas around Seattle.

-Home prices in the Seattle area have risen sharply over the last couple of years.
+Home prices in the Seattle area have risen sharply over the past few years, even though they have cooled somewhat over recent months.
 The highest prices are generally found within the city itself.
 If you’re able to expand your search to some of the surrounding areas, you could greatly reduce your housing costs.
 And a lower purchase price means a smaller down payment on your Seattle home loan.

 In addition to buying outside the city, there are other strategies for reducing your upfront costs.
 For example, some home buyers in the area are now purchasing fixer-upper properties with the intent of making improvements gradually over time.
 This can result in a lower purchase price and a smaller down payment toward a Seattle home loan.